descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 ...

 **NOTE: Paragraphs 5-8 concerning the "three contexts in which temporaries are destroyed at a different point than the end of the fullexpression" will either need to be removed or heavily revised.
-Also it should be noted that these scenarios includes the concept of extending the lifetime of the temporary to the assigned variable but the scenarios are so specific and the rules are so complicated that programmers can not safely use such feature more often.**
+Also it should be noted that these scenarios includes the concept of extending the lifetime of the temporary to the assigned variable but the scenarios are so specific and the rules are so complicated that programmers rarely intentionally make use of said features.**

 **6.9.3.2 Static initialization [basic.start.static]**